 If we think about it carefully, it has its logic.
 The reality of the transcendent (the universal concepts) is in itself ungraspable, and it is only possible to arrive at it through "induction" (intuition): "Induction is the way to the universal concepts from the individual realities" (Topics, L. A. c.
-12, 105 to 13).
+12).
 In other words, the definitions and concepts (based on intellectual knowledge) sin of inaccuracy, because they are directed to the intellectual reason, while the symbol (directed to the intuition), explains the incomprehensible (what is not yet understood by reason), in a spontaneous way.
 Such is the cause that, from the most remote antiquity, the symbol has been used when disclosing spiritual teachings, because a part of the mental body of the human being (generally, the only developed part), is associated with a psychological-cultural background of illusory thoughts, while the "Pure Idea" or "Archetype", is associated with the immortal "nous" (the Soul united to the Spirit).

 After these clarifications, it will be easier for us to understand the symbolism of a geometric figure known as the "Hexagram", "Star of David", or "Seal of Solomon", composed of two inverted and interlaced equilateral triangles, which determine a regular central hexagon, surrounded by six equal and coincident equilateral triangles of smaller size.

 "Metraton", with the 13 circles of the "Fruit of Life".
 The Star of David is easily identifiable in its central structure: